Lildadyoo/ADG-/public/images/hero/README.md

   - `gallery-hero.jpg` - For the Gallery page
   - `programs-hero.jpg` - For the Programs page
   - `get-involved-hero.jpg` - For the Get Involved page
+  - `donate-hero.jpg` - For the Donate page
-  - `news-herssso.jpg` - For the News page
+  - `news-hero.jpg` - For the News page
   - `contact-hero.jpg` - For the Contact page

 ## Image Guidelines